Phạm Phú Quốc: Rehabilitation

 On November 1, 1963, a military coup broke out, which resulted in the overthrow of Ngô Đình Diệm.
 As a result, Quốc was released from prison and his rank restored.
 At the beginning of December, he was promoted to the rank of captain.
-After that, he was sent to study at the Air Ground Operation School in Okinawa, Japan for a period of six months.
+After that, he was sent to study at the Air Ground Operation School in Okinawa, Japan, for a period of six months.

 At the beginning of February 1964, he was promoted to major, holding the position of Deputy Commander of 514th Fighter Squadron under the 23rd Air Wing.
 At the end of the year, he was promoted to hold the position.
 In early 1965, he was promoted to lieutenant colonel and was appointed commander of the 23rd Tactical Squadron and Bien Hoa Air Base.

 Death

 On April 19, 1965, he and his wingmen carried out a mission to coordinate with the U.S. Air Force to destroy the traffic axis 10 kilometers south of Vinh.
 After completing the mission on the way back, his squadron encountered enemy air defenses.
 His plane was shot down and it crashed in the sky of Hà Tĩnh, resulting in his death.

 A memorial service for him was held by the South Vietnamese Air Force Command and the 23rd Tactical Air Force Command.
 He was posthumously promoted to the rank of colonel.
 Quốc was also posthumously awarded the National Order of Vietnam, 5th class and Gallantry Cross.
 His remains were initially buried by local people.
 It was not until 1997 that his body was brought back from Hà Tĩnh by his biological sister, and reburied in Hoi An.

-The popular songwriter Phạm Duy wrote a song to eulogize him, named "Huyền Sử Ca Một Người Mang Tên Quốc" ("Epic of a Man Named Quốc").
+After his death, the popular songwriter Phạm Duy wrote a song to eulogise him named "Huyền Sử Ca Một Người Mang Tên Quốc" ("Epic of a Man Named Quốc") in which he was portrayed as a heroic, selfless, fearless and honourable figure.
+The primary example of this were the lines "Thần phong hiên ngang mà chẳng sợ gì" (A godly wind that knows nothing to fear!).
+Coincidentally, the words "Thần phong" also mean "kamikaze" in Vietnamese, possibly referring to Quốc's role in the 1962 attack.